dzhdmitry/backbone-viewport/README.md

 When [URL changes] user goes to some page, it retrieves URI, creates [page Model](#spamodel), renders [page View](#spaview), and put model into [Collection](#spacollection) with unique URI, and [shows](#show) it.
 If page for URI exists in Collection, it just shown.

+## Requirements

+* jQuery/Zepto/$-compatible framework can be used by Backbone.js
+* Underscore.js
+* Backbone.js

 ## Release

 [Development version](https://github.com/dzhdmitry/spa/blob/master/dist/spa.js)